ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 WebTransport sessions.
 On the wire, session IDs are encoded using the QUIC variable length integer scheme described in {{!RFC9000}}.

+The client MAY optimistically open unidirectional and bidirectional streams, as well as send datagrams, for a session that it has sent the CONNECT request for, even if it has not yet received the server's response to the request.
+On the server side, opening streams and sending datagrams is possible as soon as the CONNECT request has been received.

 If at any point a session ID is received that cannot a valid ID for a client-initiated bidirectional stream, the recepient MUST close the connection with an H3_ID_ERROR error code.

 ## Unidirectional streams

-Once established, both endpoints can open unidirectional streams.
+WebTransport endpoints can initiate unidirectional streams.
 The HTTP/3 unidirectional stream type SHALL be 0x54.
 The body of the stream SHALL be the stream type, followed by the session ID, encoded as a variable-length integer, followed by the user-specified stream data ({{fig-unidi}}).